 lumpy darkness

-Observation notes (with equipment details), photos, sketches, reviews, random thoughts, from my amateur astronomy sessions.
+Observation notes (with equipment details), photos, sketches, reviews, software tips, random thoughts, by an amateur astronomer.

 what's up for the year